MicrosoftDocs/architecture-center/docs/example-scenario/data/small-medium-data-warehouse-content.md

 ### Components

 - [Fabric](/fabric/get-started/microsoft-fabric-overview) is an analytics service that combines data engineering, data warehousing, data science, and real-time data and BI capabilities.
-In this solution, [Fabric data engineering capabilities](/fabric/data-engineering/data-engineering-overview) provide a collaborative platform for data engineers, data scientists, data analysts, and BI professionals to do their job.
+In this solution, [Fabric data engineering capabilities](/fabric/data-engineering/data-engineering-overview) provide a collaborative platform for data engineers, data scientists, data analysts, and BI professionals.
 Powered by serverless compute engines, this key component delivers business value by generating insights that are distributed to customers.

 - [SQL Database](/azure/azure-sql/azure-sql-iaas-vs-paas-what-is-overview) and [SQL Managed Instance](/azure/azure-sql/managed-instance/sql-managed-instance-paas-overview) are cloud-based relational database services.
-SQL Database and Managed Instance use [SSMS](/sql/ssms/sql-server-management-studio-ssms) to develop and maintain legacy artifacts like stored procedures.
+SQL Database and SQL Managed Instance use [SSMS](/sql/ssms/sql-server-management-studio-ssms) to develop and maintain legacy artifacts like stored procedures.
 In this solution, these services host the enterprise data warehouse and perform ETL and ELT activities by using stored procedures or external packages.
 SQL Database and SQL Managed Instance are PaaS services that you can use to meet high availability and disaster recovery requirements.
 Make sure to choose the SKU that meets your requirements.
 For more information, see [High availability for SQL Database](/azure/azure-sql/database/high-availability-sla) and [High availability for SQL Managed Instance](/azure/azure-sql/managed-instance/business-continuity-high-availability-disaster-recover-hadr-overview?view=azuresql).

-- [SSMS](/sql/ssms/sql-server-management-studio-ssms) is an integrated environment for managing SQL infrastructure that's used to develop and maintain legacy artifacts, such as stored procedures.
+- [SSMS](/sql/ssms/sql-server-management-studio-ssms) is an integrated environment for managing SQL infrastructure that you can use to develop and maintain legacy artifacts, such as stored procedures.

 - [Event Hubs](https://azure.microsoft.com/services/event-hubs) is a real-time data streaming platform and event ingestion service.
 Event Hubs seamlessly integrates with Azure data services and can ingest data from anywhere.